Southern Fuegian Railway: Origins

 The railway was gradually extended further into the forest into more remote areas as wood was exhausted.
 It followed the valley of the Pipo River into the higher terrain.
 Constant building allowed expansion of the prison and of the town, with prisoners providing many services and goods.

-In 1947 the prison was closed and replaced with a naval base.
-Two years later the 1949 Tierra del Fuego earthquake blocked much of the line.
-Nevertheless, the government made efforts to clear the line and put the train back in service despite the absence of the prisoners.
-However the service was not viable and closed in 1952.
+In 1947 the prison was closed, and in 1950 it was replaced by a naval base.
+In the meantime, the 1949 Tierra del Fuego earthquake blocked much of the line.
+Initially, the railway line remained open to serve local sawmills.
+After the earthquake, the government made efforts to clear the line and get trains running on it again, but it was not viable and closed in 1952.